Middlewares¶

 Info

-Middlewares are called in order: each receives the Request
+Middlewares are executed in order: each receives the Request object as the

-object instead.
-For example, a middleware can be used to return an HTTP 401
+Response object.
+For instance, a middleware can be used to return an HTTP

 async def middleware_one(request, handler):